 The religious leaders caught a woman in the act of adultery and brought her before Jesus to see what He would say.

 Even though she was just a pawn in their desire to discredit Jesus, His response still left them speechless.

 “I do not condemn you.
 Now go and sin no more.”
 Even though according to the law she should be put to death, Jesus Christ said, “I do not condemn you,” and then He told her to “sin no more.”

-Sometimes the church gets this backwards.
+Sometimes the church gets this backward.
 We say, “Look, if you’re willing to change your life, then you can experience the love of Christ.
-Change your life first, and then you can be welcomed here.”
-But Jesus is saying, I’ve forgiven you, now go and change your life.”
-When someone realizes that their life has literally been saved from the penalty of their sin, their life will never be the same.
+Change your life first, and then you can be welcomed here.